๐ŸŒGeophysics

 • Critical in rugged terrain where nearby mountains or gorges can introduce errors of several milligals

-• Applied as a terrain correction to refine Bouguer anomalies, especially important in mining surveys and mountainous regions
+• Applied to refine the simple Bouguer anomaly into a complete Bouguer anomaly, especially important in mining surveys and mountainous regions

 Isostatic Principles: Earth's Balancing Act

-Isostasy describes how Earth's lithosphere floats on the denser asthenosphere below.
-Gravity anomalies reveal whether regions are in isostatic equilibrium or actively adjusting—key for understanding post-glacial rebound, mountain building, and basin subsidence.
+Isostasy describes how Earth's lithosphere floats on the denser asthenosphere below, much like blocks of wood floating at different heights in water depending on their thickness.
+Gravity anomalies reveal whether regions are in isostatic equilibrium or actively adjusting.
+This is key for understanding post-glacial rebound, mountain building, and basin subsidence.

 Isostatic Anomaly

-• Near-zero values indicate equilibrium, while significant anomalies suggest ongoing adjustment or dynamic support from mantle processes
+• Significant anomalies suggest ongoing adjustment or dynamic support from mantle processes

 Mass Deficiency